isacmoura/python-massive-file-renamer/README.md

 # Next steps:
 - Implement a GUI
-- Implement a function to delete more characters selected by the user
+- Update to Python 3.6